 - A $50,000 money penalty for mailing between 50,000 to 100,000 items

 - An additional penalty of $5,000 up to $1 million for every additional 10,000 items beyond 100,000

 This act has been around for around two decades now and is known to protect consumers from misleading mail that causes them to purchase products that they don’t require or want.
 Marketers can comply with the DMPEA by including proper disclosures in their mail items and following all the rules mentioned above.
-Contests, giveaways, offers, and discounts are a normal and important part of direct mail advertising.
+Contests, giveaways, offers, and discounts are normal and important parts of direct mail advertising.
 As much as they boost responses, you need to make sure that you are following the regulations of the DMPEA strictly.

 2. Theft or Receipt of Stolen Mail Matter Generally (Title 18 U.S. C., Section 1708)

 Theft has become a common issue in today’s time.
 However, only a few people know that even receiving a direct mail item belonging to someone else with a fraudulent intention counts as theft under this act.
 A person that steals, obtains, receives, or takes a direct mail item or attempts to do so is punishable under the act.
 It doesn’t matter whether the mail is stolen or taken from a post office, post box, or a person’s mailbox.
 This federal law also applies to theft from a collection box or any other authorized depository.
 Any person who commits this crime or attempts it is liable to a fine, imprisonment of up to 5 years, or both.

 Although this particular law does not directly apply to direct mail marketers, it increases their responsibility to mail accurately.
 Marketers must strive to overlook data processing carefully and only mail to the right addresses.
 Nowadays, it is possible to track every single mail item and ensure whether the intended recipient has received the mail.